Vasianandcarps/temp_sensor_wifi/README.md

   ```
   active (running)
   ```
-2.Now you can connect to server with PC:
+2. Now you can connect to server with PC:
   ```
   ssh NAME_OF_ADMIN@IP_ORANGE_PI
   ```
-3.Then update apt, install nginx:
+3. Then update apt, install nginx:
   ```
   sudo apt update
   sudo apt upgrade